ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `blur`

-Fires when the editing view of the editor is blurred.
+Fires when the editing area of the editor is blurred.
 It corresponds with the {@linkapi CKEDITOR.editor#blur `editor#blur`} event.

 ### `paste`